kens-visuals/huddle-landing-page-with-blocks/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Huddle Landing Page with Alternating Feature Blocks Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Huddle Landing Page with Alternating Feature Blocks Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).

 ## Table of contents